Is it safe for travelers to visit Italy?

 What do the authorities say?

-The US State Department has urged its citizens to "follow Italian health official guidance and avoid government-designated affected areas," while the UK Foreign Office has issued a similar warning.
+The US State Department has urged its citizens to "follow Italian health official guidance and avoid government-designated affected areas."

 Any travelers who are currently in these particular areas of Lombardy and Veneto are urged to follow the instructions of local authorities.